Infection prevention and control is a simple process that should be a continuous and on-going part of your program.

 Hand / foot and mouth

-A child may return to the child care centre when feeling well enough to take part in activities.
+A child may return to the child care centre or school when feeling well enough to take part in activities.
 However, keeping young children at home who drool and have blisters in the mouth or children with a weeping rash on the hands, can help to reduce the spread of infection to others.

 Impetigo